 Please contact the academy if you are concerned that a child is being bullied.
 Please contact the Designated Safeguarding Lead Judy Lewis via the academy office or email Judy.Lewis@oliveacademies.org.uk

-Please encourage your child to speak to any member of OA-SC staff if they have any worries about bullying.
-All OA-SC staff are committed to doing everything they can to prevent all kinds of bullying.
+Please encourage your child to speak to any member of our staff if they have any worries about bullying.
+All Olive Academies staff are committed to doing everything they can to prevent all kinds of bullying.
 We want our academy to be an environment which is safe, supportive and free from intimidation.
 We actively promote a culture of awareness, tolerance and inclusion where all forms of bullying are seen as unacceptable.
 Read our full Anti-Bullying Policy.

 Bullying UK offers good advice for parents about what to do if your child is being bullied.

 NHS Livewell has advice for parents about how to help your child if they are being bullied.